 Real economic activity in the industry, as measured by gaming revenue, employment and employee wages and salaries in the Current Conditions Index, slowed in Q3 relative to 2022 Q2 with an index reading of 99.5.
 Strong inflation in the third quarter contributed to a weaker measure of economic activity as gaming revenue and employee wages are adjusted for inflation in the Current Conditions Index.

-The smoothed version – effectively a three-month weighted average – of the Current Conditions Index (below), which is reported with a two-quarter lag and is less impacted by short-term fluctuations, stood at 116.5 in Q1 2022.
+The smoothed version—effectively a three-quarter weighted average—of the Current Conditions Index, which is reported with two-quarter lag and is less impacted by short-term fluctuations, stood at 116.5 in Q1 2022.
 This indicates industry activity has been expanding in recent quarters at an annualized pace of approximately 4.9% and reflects real underlying growth even when controlling for the effects of inflation.

 Gaming CEO Growth expectations remain positive but have softened relative to six months ago, according to the Gaming Executive Panel—a major input in the Future Conditions Index.
 In aggregate, across a set of outlook questions, the share of positive responses on measures such as future business conditions outweighed negative responses by 24.7 percentage points, down from 40.3 percentage points in Q1.